Image Alt

 Mead Details:

-Bourbon Barrel-Aged Wildflower & Blueberry Mead
+Bourbon Barrel-Aged Wildflower & Raspberry Mead

 Born under a darkened Michigan sky, this mead was pitched at the exact moment of the April 8th, 2024 solar eclipse—at 3:13 PM, right when Ypsilanti hit 98.8% maximum totality.

-For two full years, it drew deep vanilla, charred oak, and bold bourbon character from the wood.
+While it was in the barrel for 2 full years, it drew deep vanilla, charred oak, and bold bourbon character from the wood.
 After pulling it from the barrel, we blended it with an exceptional raspberry mead to add a bright, juicy, fruit-forward complexity.
 Aged for a total of 27 months before finally hitting the bottle, this is a beautifully complex, celestial elixir with a wild streak.

 The Specs: